How to Protect Your Home from Mudslides

 Mudslides are most likely on slopes or at the base of hills and slopes.
 The USGS notes that stable, hard bedrock and flat areas away from slopes are the only areas considered safe from landslides.
 For other areas, here are a few tips on protecting your home from an expensive and potentially deadly natural disaster.

 Find out about past mudslide activity in your area, and find any projections for mudslide danger on your property.
 Here is a map with links to each state’s geological survey office, which should have detailed maps and information for your area.
-The state geologist can also recommend skilled local professionals who might be able to help with mudslide protection.
+The state geologist can also recommend skilled local professionals to help with mudslide protection.

 Look for mudslide danger signs and study the drainage near your home during and after rainstorms.
-The USGS list of mudslide warning signs include:
+The USGS list of mudslide warning signs includes:

 • Newly saturated areas and springs

 • New cracks or bulges in the ground or pavement

 • Leaning telephone poles, trees and fences

 • Sticking doors and windows, which may have slipped out of plumb when the ground shifted.

 Proper landscaping and hardscaping can help minimize the danger of mudslide damage.
 Keep plants trimmed to less than 18 inches high near buildings.
 Large heavy plants can break loose and cause severe damage.
 Also keep plants watered and healthy.
 If your property has any barren areas or spots with dead and dry vegetation, plant over them to help hold the soil in place.
 Consult a savvy local landscaper about landscaping for mudslide protection.

 Use sandbags, concrete trapbags and lumber to direct flowing mud and debris away from your house and other structures (while not creating even bigger problems for downslope neighbors).
 Be sure to divert rather than confine the flow.
 Trying to dam or trap the flow will likely lead to a more dangerous situation and heavier damage if the mudslide overflows your trap.